 You can use this little widget below to see if the domain names on your list are available.

 If the first name you came up with isn’t available, move on to the next one.

 If the domain name is available, but someone wants you to pay for it, move on to the next name.

 Keep searching until you find a name that’s available.

-Pro Tip: After you find an available domain name, do a quick check to see if handles are available on social media platforms (Instagram, Facebook, Pinterest, Google+, and Twitter, in particular).
+Pro Tip: After you find an available domain name, do a quick check to see if handles are available on the primary social media accounts that bloggers use.

-Finding the right name for your blog can be a huge source of stress for new bloggers, but you can push through it!
+Finding the right name for your blog can be a huge source of stress for new bloggers, but push through it.
 Keep trying until you find a name that clicks, and then start that blog already! 😉